 - 1. Machine Address: Is the address (IP or verbose) of the remote machine - 2.
 User: Is the user who connects to the remote machine - 3.
 Password (optional): Is the password of the user.
-In case the ssh key has been setup this field is not required (refer to section 3.3.3.7.3) - 4.
+In case the ssh key has been setup this field is not required. - 4.
 Home: Is the location in the remote machine where openSF instance is installed